Maksl5/blue-hunter/README.md

 For those of you, who didn't know about _Scan Most Bluetooth Devices_, here is a short description of that, what the game should look like in the future.

 Blue Hunter is a level-up game, in which you have to search for Bluetooth devices in range.
 Each unique device, that you'll find will give you some EXP.
 While gaining more an more EXP, you will, of couse, get into the next level.
-For each level-up you will unlock specific small game features, that will make it mor comfortable to play.
+For each level-up you will unlock specific small game features, that will make it more comfortable to play.
 That's not all.
-You will have the chance to decide, if you also want to play against the others, who play this game.
+You will have the chance to decide, if you also want to play against the others, who play this game, too.
 For that there will be the Leaderboard.
 Later you will also be able to add friends, make a player vs. player game, establish your own clan, etc. Achievements will also be integrated.

 ----------